Malagina: Location

 Although there were difficulties in precising the location of Malagina, it was facilitated by the discovery of the ruins of Metabole in 1982, by the British archeologist Clive Foss.
 They stood on a high and steep hill, at an elevation of 754 m, just north of the village of Paşalar, in the district of Pamukova.

+The place has been also identified with the town of Mela by W.M.
+Ramsay.